tjohnman/typed-effect/README.md

 # typed-effect
-A simple library to animate changing text in DOM elements with a typing effect.
+A simple JS library to animate changing text in DOM elements with a typing effect.

 Usage
 -----